weed35937/python-ChatGPT/readme.md

 - Respect robots.txt and website terms of service
 - Consider rate limiting for large websites
 - Some websites may block automated access

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.